Get a quote today, we’ll call you back.

 1. Limited cover: PMBs only cover the diagnosis, treatment, and care of the specific medical conditions included in the Prescribed Medical Benefits list.
 Patients may still need to pay for the diagnosis, treatment, and care of other medical conditions or non-PMB medical services.

 2. Limited scope of cover: PMBs only cover the minimum necessary services required.
-This means that some treatments or interventions may not be covered if they are not considered essential for the specific medical condition.
+This means some treatments or interventions may not be covered if they are not considered essential for the specific medical condition.

 3. Limited access to specialists: PMBs may limit access to specialists, as medical schemes are only required to cover the cost of treatment provided by a specialist in cases where it is necessary for the diagnosis, treatment, and care of the specific medical condition.

-Affordable medical aid with Prescribed Minimum Benefits
+Affordable Medical Aid with Prescribed Minimum Benefits

 Medical aid members are encouraged to understand the importance of Prescribed Minimum Benefits and to familiarise themselves with the list of PMBs in their scheme so they are fully aware of the extent of the coverage provided by their plan.
 They can also discuss the matter with a trained consultant to determine the specific benefits available to them under their scheme option.
-Contact Bloom’s office to get more information about medical aid plans with PMBs.

 Medical Content Disclaimer